nateslagter/EstateVault/Documentation/Development.md

 ## API Tests
 - To execute the tests, you will first need to build a running solution.
 Execute 'dotnet build' in the VS terminal to build the program.
 - 'dotnet test' will run all unit tests in the solution.
+- Additionally, you can make calls to the endpoints by using Postman.
+This is not required, but can help to gain a better understanding of the functionality of the API.